Suggestion: Watch the 5 minutes video tutorial before reading this article

 For purchases with a value of JPY 500 million – 1 billion (around USD 4-8 million), the duty is JPY 200,000 (USD 1,800).

-The property tax has a standard rate of 1.4%, but a maximum rate of 2.1% and is calculated based on your property’s estimated value.
+The property tax has a standard rate of 1.4%, but a maximum rate of 2.1%.
+It’s multiplied by the estimated value of the unit.

-At the moment, w little more than 10% of all local governments have introduced a property tax that is higher than 1.4%.
+At the moment, a little more than 10% of all local governments have introduced a property tax that is higher than 1.4%.

 Worth mentioning is that the property tax is only applied to 2/3 of the land if the building is used for residential purposes.

-On top of that, a city planning tax (also called municipality tax) of maximum 0.3% applies.
+On top of that, a city planning tax (also called municipality tax) of a maximum of 0.3% applies.

-You need to pay a resident tax in case you’ve resided in Japan for more than one year.
+You need to pay a resident tax in case you’ve resided in Japan for more than 1 year.
 As a non-resident, you don’t not need to pay any resident tax.